isomerpages/moe-etd-tflb/pages/Toolkit for CGC.md

 <p>The Toolkit for Civic, Global and Cross-Cultural Literacy (CGC) serves
 as a starting point for teachers to explore using EdTech to develop students' CGC.
-In collaboration with the 21CC Office and HUMB/CPDD2, we have created an overview of leveraging EdTech to develop students' CGC and sample lessons on SLS.</p>
+In collaboration with the 21CC Office and HUMB/CPDD2, we have created an overview of leveraging EdTech to develop students' CGC and some sample lessons on SLS.</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>